Energy costs and their related carbon emissions are significant factors in mine economics.

 The economic viability of the various power supply options is next.
 Our consultants analyse the capital, operational, and maintenance costs of power generation and distribution alternatives, identifying the most cost-effective solution that meets the project’s power requirements while considering factors like fuel availability, maintenance requirements, and future expansions.

-Projects in remote locations usually call for an environmental impact study (EIS).
+Projects in remote locations usually call for some form of environmental approvals and related environmental impact study (EIS).
 Whether one is needed and what it includes depends on the project’s location and regulations.
 An EIS helps to identify sustainable and environmentally friendly solutions, such as incorporating renewable energy sources or implementing energy efficiency measures.